Alfresco/docs-alfresco/content-services/latest/install/containers/index.md

 ### Docker Compose

-When you have many containers making up your solution, such as with Alfresco Content Services, and you need to configure each individual container so that they all work well together, then you need a tool for this.
+When you have many containers making up your solution, such as with Content Services, and you need to configure each individual container so that they all work well together, then you need a tool for this.
 Docker Compose is such a tool for defining and running multi-container Docker applications locally.
 With Compose, you use a [YAML](https://en.wikipedia.org/wiki/YAML){:target="_blank"} file to configure your application's services.
 Then, with a single command, you create and start all the services from your configuration.

 ### Dockerfile